Algo2147483647/Ray/ReadMe.md

   - Generate secondary rays (reflected, refracted) up to depth limit
   - Accumulate color contributions along ray path
 - **Sample Accumulation & Result Output**: Combine multiple samples per pixel for anti-aliasing, and normalize pixel values by the number of samples.
 Write ray's result and final color values to the corresponding pixel in the image base on its coordinates.

-The process of the **Trace Ray**.

-- First load the scene files and initial the scene, which contain the camera and the object.
-- For the camara, generate a full set of rays for the image.
-For all objects on the scene, we build the object tree base on the objects to organizes objects in a 3D scene into a binary tree structure.
-Next, for each sample iteration, do execute as following,

-- -

-- Finally, map the ray's result to the corresponding pixel in the image base on its coordinates.
-And normalize pixel values by the number of samples.

 <img src="./docs/assets/system2.svg" alt="system2" style="zoom:67%;" />